acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 **Attention!** Do not leave empty property values.
 For example, if a certain property is not required, delete the entire line!
 Remove `PciRoot` dictionary entirely if it has no properties.
 ![](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/Img/basic.png)

+**Choosing a framebuffer**
-**Choosing a framebuffer.** First try the recommended one.
+First try the recommended one.
 If it is not successful, then try the others one by one, excluding the "empty framebuffers" (0 connectors), which are described in a separate [topic](https://www.applelife.ru/threads/zavod-intel-quick-sync-video.817923/).
 When looking for a suitable framebuffer you can set it with a boot argument (boot-arg), in which case the framebuffer set in the `Properties` section is ignored.
 For example: `igfxframe=0x0166000B`
 **Attention!** Unlike in `Properties` the normal byte order and the `0x` prefix are to be used.